JohnlNguyen/johnlnguyen.github.io/_pages/about.md

 I am a senior research engineer at [Meta AI Research](https://ai.facebook.com/).
 My research interests include large-scale machine learning, federated and on-device learning, and differential privacy.
 I served as technical program committee for FL-ICML, FL-NeurIPS, and reviewer for ICLR, ICML, NeurIPS, AISTATS and MLSys.

-Prior to Meta, I graduated Cum Laude from UC Davis with with double majors in Statistics and Computer Science (2018) and M.S in Computer Science (2019).
+Prior to Meta, I graduated Cum Laude from UC Davis with double majors in Statistics and Computer Science (2018) and M.S in Computer Science (2019).
 At UC Davis, I worked with Prem Devanbu and Vincent Hellendoorn on empirical software engineering.

 ## Publications ([see all](https://scholar.google.com/citations?user=3CTTUYgAAAAJ&hl=en))